 A dissertation proposal must be turned into the student's dissertation chair no later than one semester following the successful completion of the MedFT Competency Exam (summer included).
-Students must not propose their dissertation until after all coursework, the Clinical Competency Exam, and MedFT Competency Exam have been successfully completed.
+Students must not propose their dissertation until after all coursework, the Clinical Competency Exam, and MedFT Competency Exam have been successfully completed, and Article 1 has been submitted for publication.
 Prior to your proposal meeting, your major professor and you should work together to complete the "Advancement to Doctoral Candidacy" form: http://libguides.ecu.edu/ld.php?content_id=34029669